HaidarEmadAbdo/Bike_Share_Portfolio_Project/README.md

 <img src ="https://github.com/HaidarEmadAbdo/Bike_Share_Portfolio_Project/blob/main/4-%20images%20for%20readme%20file/6-%20total%20numbers%20for%20casuals%20vs%20members.png" width="100%" alt="Showing our row data 2">
 <img src ="https://github.com/HaidarEmadAbdo/Bike_Share_Portfolio_Project/blob/main/4-%20images%20for%20readme%20file/6-%20total%20numbers%20for%20casuals%20vs%20members%20in%20tableau.png" alt="Showing our row data 2">

-### We can see that member trips (3302300 trip) are more than casual trips(2294108 trip), but the average duration of the casual trip (29 minute) is more than the the average duration of the member trip which is (12 minute).
+### We can see that member trips (3302300 trip) which represents 60% of the total trips are more than casual trips(2294108 trip) which represents 40% of the total , but the average duration of the casual trip (29 minute) is more than the the average duration of the member trip which is (12 minute).
+### We do not have information about the per-minute cost of the member's trip and the casual trip, but 	we know that members always have discounts and therefore the per-minute cost of the member’s 		trip will definitely be less than the per-minute cost of the casual trip or at least equal to it, and if we 	do a quick calculation, we will see that the profits that come from the casuals are more than the 	profits that come from the 	members.
 ###
 ###
 ## **Showing how the number of trips changes over the months of the year for members and casuals in SQL and Tableau:**